hyeoncheon/uart/README.md

 [![codecov](https://codecov.io/gh/hyeoncheon/uart/branch/master/graph/badge.svg?token=F95PxOlGec)](https://codecov.io/gh/hyeoncheon/uart)

-UART is a management service for Universal Authorization, Authentication, Roles, and Teams for Hyeoncheon project.
+UART is a management service for Universal Authorization, Authentication, Roles, and Teams for the Hyeoncheon project.

-UART was developed as a successor of my old SiSO project, the original SSO service for Hyeoncheon project. (which was developed with Ruby on Rails on top of well known Devise, OmniAuth, and other open source components.)
+UART was developed as a successor of my old SiSO project, the original SSO service for the Hyeoncheon project. (which was developed with Ruby on Rails on top of well-known Devise, OmniAuth, and other opensource components.)

 UART is written in Go (golang) and also is built upon many open source software modules including